KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/index.md

 > - [itch](https://flathub.org/apps/io.itch.itch) for games on itch.io.
 > - [WineZGUI](https://github.com/fastrizwaan/WineZGUI) (_pre-installed_) for Windows applications that don’t require special considerations for their prefix.

+Read the [Bazzite Gaming Guide](https://docs.bazzite.gg/Gaming/) for more information on running Windows games on Linux.

 ## How do I install Android applications?

 Follow the [Waydroid Setup Guide](./Waydroid_Setup_Guide.md) to install Android applications on Bazzite.